alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   `git clone http://hemakuma:cisco123@192.168.99.102/hemakuma/nxtoolkit.git `

-## Creating more gitlab users.
+## Creating gitlab users.
 ### Exercise 1
-### Create another gitlab account
+### Create another gitlab account (`developer`)
 You will use the 2nd account to review the changes.
-You will pretend to be the reviewer.
+You request for merge request using your account and then sign back in as `developer` to review and accept the changes.

 1. sign out from gitlab.
 2. Fill in the form for `New User` account